-Rent expense remained consistent at \$6,734 in Q2 2022 as compared to \$6,921 Q2 2021.
+Rent expense remained consistent at \$7,154 in Q4 2022 as compared to \$6,952 in Q4 2021.

-Share-based payment expenses were \$37,013 for Q2 2022 compared to \$183,319 for Q2 2021.
+Share-based payment expenses were \$14,574 for Q4 2022 compared to a recovery of \$149,924 for Q4 2021.
 Such expenses are measured based on calculations using the Black-Scholes model and relate to the vesting of stock options over time.

-Shareholder and community engagement costs were insignificant at \$2,685 in Q2 2022 as compared to \$4,590 in Q2 2021
+Shareholder and community engagement costs were \$nil in Q4 2022 as compared to \$2,055 in Q4 2021.

-Transfer agent and filing fees were \$9,390 for Q2 2022, lower and not significantly different from \$14,946 recorded for Q2 2021.
+Transfer agent and filing fees were \$8,354 for Q4 2022, lower and not significantly different from \$12,158 recorded for Q4 2021.

-Travel and accommodation expenses were immaterial at \$10 for the current quarter, compared to \$694 in Q2 2021, as the Company focussed on conserving cash by minimizing expenditures in the current period.
+There were no travel and accommodation expenses for both the current and comparative quarter, as the Company focussed on conserving cash by continuing to minimize expenditures in the current period.

-Upon the debt restructuring and the resultant disposition of controlling interest in Hudson Greenland completed in the September 2020, the Company recorded the following:
+Upon the debt restructuring and the resultant disposition of controlling interest in Lumina completed in the September 2020, the Company recorded an adjustment of \$3,440,348 to its gain on its gain on disposition of controlling interests.

-- Share of loss of \$1,523,070 from equity accounting of Hudson Greenland in the current quarter.
-Project expenditures are no longer capitalized in Hudson Greenland's accounts after the deconsolidation of Hudson Greenland from the disposition of its controlling interest as at September 22, 2020. - Net management services income of \$70,999 for provision of operational and management support to the White Mountain Project. - The Company recorded a gain on disposition of controlling interest of \$3,811,129 in the prior year.
+Share of loss of \$nil from equity accounting of Lumina in the current quarter.
+Project expenditures are no longer capitalized in Lumina's accounts after the deconsolidation of Lumina from the disposition of its controlling interest as at September 22, 2020.
+The amount of share of loss recognized in the current three months was limited to the carrying value of Investment in Associates that remained at the beginning of the period.
+The Company recorded a \$3,500,592 in its share of loss from associates in the prior period.